-The California vehicle code sections 22348 through 22356 establishes maximum and prima facie speed limits.
+The California vehicle code sections 22348 through 22356 establish maximum and prima facie speed limits in the Golden State.
 Black’s law dictionary defines prima facie as “sufficient to establish a fact or raise a presumption unless disproved or rebutted.”
-In other words, prima facie speed limits are speed limits for highways and roadways that do not have posted speed limits signs stating otherwise.
+In other words, prima facie speed limits are speed limits for highways and roadways without posted speed limit signs stating otherwise.

-California vehicle code sections 22349 and 22356 are the statutes that set the maximum speed limits:
+Vehicle code sections 22349 and 22356 are the statutes that set the maximum speed limits in California:

 - 55 mph is the state maximum speed limit on a two-lane undivided highway.

 - 65 mph is the state maximum speed limit for highways and what you usually see posted on freeways.

 - 70 mph is the state maximum speed limit for sections of roadway that have been determined that a speed higher than 65 mph would be reasonable and safe.

 In Court, an officer needs only to show that you are driving faster than the state maximum (66 mph or higher) to convict you of one of these violations.

 Questions about business or residential speed limits in California?
 Contact RPM Law to discuss further.

 California vehicle code section 22352 establishes the prima facie speed limits for local roadways:

 - 15 mph is the maximum speed for railroad crossings.